godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   The core specification identifies a number of controllers and similar devices with their supported inputs and outputs.
   Every XR runtime must accept these interaction profiles even if they aren't applicable.

-  New devices are added through extensions and XR runtimes must specify which they support.
+  New devices are added through extensions and XR runtimes must specify which ones they support.
   XR runtimes that do not support a device added through extensions will not accept these profiles.
   XR runtimes that do not support added input or output types will often crash if supplied.